-Whether training or during an emergency response, the incumbent is involved in long periods of time carrying, handling, and operating specialized equipment while wearing personal protective equipment and SCBA.
+Whether training or during an emergency response, the incumbent is involved in long periods of time carrying, handling, and operating specialized equipment while wearing personal protective equipment and self-contained breathing apparatus (SCBA).
 This training is physically demanding and takes place approximately one full day per month.